renegade-fi/renegade-docs/docs.renegade.fi/docs/basic-concepts/guarantees.md

   orders themselves), so no information is learned about an order in advance of it matching.
 - **Post-trade privacy**.
-The on-chain state only consists of a Merkle tree of *commitments* to orders, so balances, orders, and trades are never posted in-the-clear, even after a valid match.
+The on-chain state only consists of a Merkle tree of *commitments* to wallets, so balances, orders, and trades are never posted in-the-clear, even after a valid match.
 Even the counterparty only learns what tokens were swapped; they cannot learn, for example, the full size behind a match.